|On this page|

 The object to which to fuse.

-The ordered list of goal points.
+The ordered list of points of object A.

 If Type is Soft, then this controls the strength of the soft constraint force that pushes the pairs of points together.